GamalielLeon/GamalielLeon/README.md

 # Welcome to my profile!
-My name is Gamalie.
+My name is Gamaliel.
 ## I am starting my path as a software developer.

 As a recent graduate mechatronics engineer, I am constantly seeking for oportunities to get involved in the programming and software development areas.
 Being self-taught and patient are some of my best attributes, as well as being always committed to my work.